500 North Michigan Avenue, Suite 1405 , Chicago, IL 60611-3767

 Claudia earned her degree in Comparative Language at the University of Milan, focusing on English and Russian literature.
 During her university years she travelled across Russia, England, Ireland, and the USA, doing research on different aspects of Modernism.
 After moving to Chicago she took a Master's degree in English Literature at DePaul University.
 She wrote her thesis on Virginia Woolf's shorter fiction and its relation to British philosophy.
 Claudia enjoys working as a translator and interpreter, and as an independent researcher on different themes of Italian and English literature for different Chicago cultural institutions.
 Teaching is an essential part of her life as she is also a certified yoga instructor.
 Claudia taught Italian at DePaul University and Columbia College.

-ItalCultura is the official language school of the Italian Cultural Institute of Chicago.
+ItalCultura is the official language school at the Italian Cultural Institute of Chicago.
 We take pride in our native speaking instructors who help our students prepare to obtain their official language certification.

 Join Our Mailing List